-Nearly everyone will experience lower back pain at some stage in their lives.
+Nearly everyone will experience non-specific lower back pain at some stage in their lives.
 This pain can vary from mild to severe and can be short-lived or long-lasting.
 Nevertheless it happens, lower back pain can make many everyday activities difficult to do.

 Anatomy of the low back

 Your spine is comprised of small bones, called vertebrae, which are stacked on top of one another.
 Additional parts of your spine include muscles, ligaments, nerves, and intervertebral disks.